WDFW Beach Season Information

-Clam, mussel and oyster season closed May 1 through October 31
+Clam, mussel and oyster season OPEN November 1 through April 30 only.

-Duckabush is classified as Conditionally Open with an annual harvest closure from May 1st through October 31st each year.
+WA Department of Health (DOH) classified Duckabush as Conditionally Open with an annual HARVEST CLOSURE from May 1 through October 31 each year.

 Please respect private property.
 Shellfish may not be taken from private beaches without the owner's permission.

 WDFW shellfish seasons indicate the specific times of year when harvesting is permitted.
 Before heading to the beach, please also check the Department of Health (DOH) information below which is related to health of the shellfish and may be updated daily.
 To harvest on this beach, it must be both during the WDFW approved season and approved by the DOH.

 Duckabush is an excellent beach for Manila clams.
 The best areas are in the mid-intertidal zone in sand and gravel substrate.
 Duckabush is a very large, flat beach and it can be hard to tell where the best clam digging is.
 One way to find productive clam areas is to look for spots where digging has occurred, or in exposed areas in tidal channels.
 There are some native littleneck clams at Duckabush but they are not as abundant as the Manila clams.
 Butter clams, cockles and horse clams are found in the low intertidal zone in sand and mud.
 There is good digging for geoducks below minus two feet of tide elevation.

 Duckabush was formally a commercial oyster beach.
 It is a superb place to harvest oysters.

 The Duckabush public tidelands are located on Highway 101 between mile markers 310 and 311, about 3.9 miles south of Brinnon and 20 miles north of Hoodsport.